tobyhodges/fair-research-software/episodes/07-code-structure.md

     main(args)
 ```

-In this pattern the actions performed by the script are contained within the `main` function
+In this pattern the main actions performed by the script are contained within the `main` function
 (which does not need to be called `main`, but using this convention helps others in understanding your code).
 The `main` function is then called within the `if` statement `__name__ == "__main__"`,
 after some other actions have been performed (usually the parsing of command-line arguments,